Pulsed Optical Injection Steering in Multistable Semiconductor Laser Arrays under Correlated Noise: Results

-This result was also compressed into a single 2D plot due to the independence of $\phi_{inj}$ as shown in Fig.~\ref{fig:2Dinj_freq_phase}(a) and the same result was generated for a 3 laser array with all-to-all coupling.
+This result was also compressed into a single two-dimensions (2D) plot due to the independence of $\phi_\mathrm{inj}$ as shown in Fig.~\ref{fig:2Dinj_freq_phase}(a) and the same result was generated for a three-laser array with all-to-all coupling.

-This result shows that if $|\Delta\omega|$ is too large, it is possible for the injection steering to push the system to another stable equilibrium point which is clear for $\Delta\omega>0.3$ GHz where the average $L$ is around 0.4 GHz and the standard deviation is close to zero.
+This result shows that if $|\Delta\omega|$ is too large, it is possible for the injection steering to push the system to another stable equilibrium point that is clear for $\Delta\omega>0.3$ GHz, where the average $L$ is around 0.4 GHz and the standard deviation is close to zero.

-\subsection{Noise Robustness}
+\subsection{Noise robustness}

+When simulating this system without noise, the injection steering process was shown to successfully navigate to the desired equilibrium point on average over a wide range of injection pulse shapes and frequencies.
+To further mimic an experimental procedure, we introduce the correlated noise terms in Eq.~\eqref{eq:lk_model} and study the average behavior over many iterations.
+We first study the noise robustness with respect to the injection frequency offset ($\Delta \omega$), and then we discuss the effects of higher spontaneous emission percentage ($\beta$), which increases the noise amplitude.